grafana/mimir/docs/sources/migration-guide/migrating-from-cortex.md

    -validation.reject-old-samples.max-age=12h
    ```

-   The output of the script is the format for `mimirtool` conversion via the `--flags-file` flag.
+   You can use the output of the script as input to `mimirtool` conversion via the `--flags-file` flag.

    ```bash
    mimirtool config convert --flags-file=<FLAGS FILE> --yaml-out=/dev/null
    ```

-   You can transform the converted flags back into JSON with the following script:
+   You can use the following script to transform the converted flags back into JSON:

    ```bash
    #!/usr/bin/env bash